Esri/arcgis-js-api/README.md

 Additional instructions and examples are available in the SDK's [Build with AMD modules](https://developers.arcgis.com/javascript/latest/amd-build/) Guide page.

+This package is available for install on NPM: https://www.npmjs.com/package/arcgis-js-api.

 ```
 npm install arcgis-js-api
 ```

 ## TypeScript Typings

-The TypeScript type definitions are included with the install and there are two ways to include them.
+The TypeScript type definitions are included with the npm installation and there are two ways to include them.
 The first way is to include a `///` directive in your main TypeScript file:

-*main.ts*
+_main.ts_

 ```ts
 /// <reference types="arcgis-js-api" />